10 Essential Questions to Ask Before Buying Health Insurance

 10. What Does the Plan Actually Cover?

-9. Are My Preferred Doctors in the Network?
+9. Are Your Preferred Doctors Included in the Network?

 8. What Are the Monthly Premiums?